reubenharry/physics/docs/physics/classical.md

 For fields, the same reasoning holds.
 Consider a spacetime translation $x(a) = x + a$ and any Lagrangian $\mathcal{L}$.
 Then $j^\mu_\nu = \pd{\mathcal{L}}{(\partial_\nu \phi)}\pd{\phi}{x_\mu} - \delta^\mu_\nu\mathcal{L}$.
 In this context, $T := j$ is known as the energy-momentum tensor.
 The corresponding conserved quantities are $E = \int d^3 x T^0_0$ and $P_i = \int d^3 x T^0_i$ .

+## Kinetic and potential terms

+In Cartesian coordinates, a typical Lagrangian is of the form $\mathcal{L}(x, \dot x) = T(\dot x) - V(x) = \frac{1}{2}m\dot x^2 - V(x)$, where $T$ is the kinetic energy and $V$ is the potential energy.

+$V$ can be an arbitrary function.

+$T$ usually takes the form above (and there are generic arguments why it should), but *only in Cartesian coordinates*.
+If your coordinates were the angles of the two arms in a double pendulum, for example, it would no longer have this form.

+Moreover, this separability into two terms is a feature of non-relativistic mechanics.

+Force is defined as the negative gradient of the potential, i.e. $F = -\nabla V$.
+Physically, the name is appropriate, since if you are modeling e.g. a ball falling in a gravitational field, the force $F$ in the equation $m \ddot x = F$ is how hard gravity is pushing the ball downwards.

 ## Hamiltonian mechanics